dfblue/dfblue.github.io/_posts/2019-08-08-deepfake-tools-overview.md

 The authors also give special attention to keeping deepfake usage ethical.
 Although they cannot stop anyone from using it in nefarious ways, they at least add a statement to the very beginning of the [Readme](https://github.com/deepfakes/faceswap/blob/master/README.md) to show us they are thinking about how their tools might be used.

 Another real benefit of using FaceSwap is the active [discord server](https://discordapp.com/invite/FC54sYg) for asking questions and getting help.
 That plus priority support for donors makes it a go-to choice for larger projects.
-DeepFakeBlue has not had a chance to verify that this support actually happens.
+DFBlue has not had a chance to verify that this support actually happens.
 Since we are so early in the technology that bugs and issues will no doubt surface, this is a huge advantage over DeepFaceLab, which at the time of writing does not have a support forum or chat community.
 Also listed on their Readme is implementing specific features and algorithms in exchange for donor support.
 Having this kind of say in the feature development could go a long way because new methodologies for the various parts of the software are being published every week on arxiv.

 And if all that wasn’t enough, there is a great [forum](https://faceswap.dev/forum/index.php) with extensive FAQ and info on the various parts of the pipeline.